swainechen/chenlab-training/websites/gis-aws/content/04-AttachStorage/04-MountVolume.md

 nvme1n1     259:2    0   10G  0 disk
 ```

-4. Check if the volume has any data using the following command.
+4. Check if the volume has any data using the following command:

 ```bash
 sudo file -s /dev/nvme1n1